wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 calling is used more and more in plant and animal breeding and selection.
 ::::

-Mapping reads to a reference is a means to an end.
-As stated above, one of the main goals is to detect genomic variation.
+When a (nearby) reference genome is already available, reads can also be mapped to that genome.
+Mapping entails finding the location in the genome that matches each read, allowing for some small differences - genomic variation.
 Such variation can help explain phenotypic variation (see [Box 5.3](Week5_phenotypic_variation)).
 Genomic variation between samples, individuals, and/or species can also be used to study evolutionary history (see also chapters [2](chapter2) and [3](chapter3), on multiple sequence